DaTingYeQing/Blender-ai-geometry-nodes/README.md

 2. In the `py_environment` file, three paths are marked that need to be changed.
 > "exe": "-----Fill in the full path.
 Backslashes must be doubled.
 Example: C:\\Users\\you\\Python313\\python.exe-----\\python.exe",

 >-----Fill in the full path.
 Backslashes must be doubled.
-Example: C:\\Users\\you\\Python313\\python.exe----- Replace this entire block, from the dashes to the dashes.
+Example: C:\\Users\\you\\Python313\\python.exe-----(Replace this entire block, from the dashes to the dashes.)

-3. Please put the prebuilt_node folder inside the node_information folder ,than Place all `.ts` files flat into the **extensions** folder, and place the four folders flat into the **skills** folder.
+3. Please put the prebuilt_node folder inside the node_information folder ,than Place all `.ts` files flat into the **extensions** folder, and place the four folders（_shared,execution,math,node_information) flat into the **skills** folder.

+4. Put the file py_environment in the directory ~\.pi\agent

-4. Make sure Python and its dependency packages are installed (see below).
+5. Make sure Python and its dependency packages are installed (see below).

-5. If you installed these packages directly into Python itself, use that Python's path.
+6. If you installed these packages directly into Python itself, use that Python's path.
 If you set up a dedicated environment for the packages instead (Python on C:, packages in an environment folder on D:), use that D: environment folder's path.

-6. Put the file py_environment in the directory ~\.pi\agent

 ## Python environment